Balqeesqasem/About-me/README.md

 1. The first question is for the user to guess what number I like.
 2. The second question, the user guesses something of my interests.

+# pair programing

+Navigator : Balqees.
+Driver : Yazan.
+We worked together on it.